-- A hirer publicising an event before it has received formal HICC approval. - A hirer making any change to its event content, speakers or publicity materials which in the view of the HICC may have prevented the granting of the booking. - New information coming to light about the organisers or the speakers which, had it been known at the time of the booking, may have led the HICC not to allow the booking. - Advice from the Police or other recognised authority that the event should not be allowed to go ahead, or a particular speaker should not be allowed to speak.
+- A speaker publicising an event before it has received formal HICC approval. - A speaker making any change to the event content, or publicity materials which in the view of the HICC may have prevented the granting of the booking. - New information coming to light about the organisers or the speakers which, had it been known at the time of the booking, may have led the HICC not to allow the booking. - Advice from the Police or other recognised authority that the event should not be allowed to go ahead, or a particular speaker should not be allowed to speak.